Ex-husband pleads not guilty in 2024 killing of Tatjana Stefanski in rural B.C.

 Forty-four-year-old Tatjana Stefanski was last seen on April 13, 2024, at a property in the village of Lumby, about 25 kilometres east of Vernon in the B.C.
 Interior.

-Mounties said she had been reported abducted and her body was found by officers in a rural area outside town the next day.
+Mounties said at the time she had been reported abducted and her body was found by officers in a rural area outside town the next day.

 This report by The Canadian Press was first published May 25, 2026.